buildingSMART/bSDD/2020 prototype/README.md

 This page provides some info about the new buildingSMART Data Dictionary.

+**IMPORTANT** For developers using the secured sections: the security policies have changed a bit.
+The only thing you have to do is replace "b2c_1_signupsignin" by "b2c_1a_signupsignin_c".
+If you also implemented the password reset and/or profile edit flow, you also need to change "b2c_1_passwordreset" into "b2c_1a_passwordreset_c" and "b2c_1_profileediting" into "b2c_1a_profileedit_c".
+The old policies will be ok until august 2021.

-**IMPORTANT**: the bSDD API is currently under development.
+The bSDD API is currently under development.
 This means things may change.
 If you’re actively going to use the API please let us know if you would like to be notified of changes.
 Send a mail to bsdd_support@buildingsmart.org.

-## Important links
+## Very useful links

  * FAQ (what does it cost? what is it? how does it relate to IFC? etc..): https://www.buildingsmart.org/users/services/buildingsmart-data-dictionary/
  * The API URL [beware: this is not live yet!] https://API.bsdd.buildingsmart.org/ | Until the API URL goes live you can use https://bs-dd-api-prototype.azurewebsites.net/swagger/index.html More info on the API is further down on this page.